zhelu/mtgslackbot/README.md

 This project used to have a database of cards, but it turns out that [Scryfall](www.scryfall.com) does a really good job of that, and they have a [Slack bot](https://scryfall.com/docs/slack-bot).

-Instead, now this bot generates random cards momir and mjhosto.
+Instead, now this bot generates random cards for momir and mjhosto.

 ## Building